Kelvin Connections and Test Measurements

 To measure the resistance of a component, a test current

 is forced through the component via a set of test leads.
-The meter then

-usually be considered negligible.
+drop, which can usually be considered negligible.

 The problem with the two-wire method is that, when